alisalman110/V10_The_Way_Of_The_SA/_job_configuration/backup_methods.md

 Backup mode directly influences disk I/O on both production storage and backup repository, and backups size; for these reasons it is recommended to carefully review capabilities of the destination storage when selecting one.
 Take a look at [Deduplication Appliances](/resource_planning/repository_type_dedupe.md#job-configuration) section of this guide for important details on using dedicated deduplicating hardware appliances for storing backups.

-For a graphical representation of the mentioned backup modes in this section, please see [Veeam KB1799](https://www.veeam.com/kb1799).

 As a generic overview for I/O impact of the backup modes, please see this table:

 | Method                                     | I/O impact on destination storage                             |